teambit/docs/docs/main-concepts/06-documentation.md

 Documentation is the path to fame.
 It is what turns a good component to a useful component.

-Bit presents the components' docs both in the local Workspace UI and in the remote Scope UI.
+Bit presents the components' documentation both in the local Workspace UI, under the 'overview' tab, and in the remote Scope UI.

-Bit offers a variety of ways to customize the documentation, with different courses pertaining to different parts of the docs.
+Bit offers a variety of ways to customize the documentation, with different courses pertaining to different parts of the documentation.

-### The anatomy of a documentation, from top to bottom:
+## The anatomy of a documentation (top to bottom):

 * __Title__: The component's name, read from the code (and parsed from PascalCase/camelCase).
 * __Abstract__: The component description.